 - a.
-Concessions to address General Plan and Heart of the City requirements for mixed-use development on the property; - b.
+Concessions to address General Plan for mixed-use development on the property and Heart of the City requirements for substantial retail development on the property; - b.
 Waiver to increase the maximum height of buildings; - c.
 Waivers for reduced front, rear, and side setbacks; - d.
-Waiver to eliminate requirement for Service Access from Rear Parking Areas; - e.
+Waiver for requirement for Service Access from Rear Parking Areas; - e.
 Waiver to reduce private outdoor space dimensions; - f.
 Waiver of the requirement for terracing of southern buildings; - g.
 Waiver to increase the maximum lot coverage; - h.
 Waiver for reduced parking space dimensions; and - i.
 Waiver to reduce the size of a required parking planter strip.